rrocham/observablesp/README.md

 # Introduction

-This project provides the back-end for a [Observable](https://observablehq.com/) notebook implemented using Azure Functions.
+This project provides the back-end for this [Observable](https://observablehq.com/@rrocham/sharepoint-data-visualization) notebook, it was implemented using Azure Functions.

 # Configuration